GMLC-TDC/HELICS/docs/user-guide/advanced_topics/commandInterface.md

 ## Usage Notes

-Commands that must traverse the network travel along priority paths.
+Commands that must traverse the network travel along priority paths unless specified with the `HELICS_SEQUENCING_MODE_ORDERED` option in the C++ API.

 ### Application API